 How Many Calories Do You Burn Walking?

-Walking for exercise is inexpensive, accessible, and easy on the body.
+Walking for weight loss is inexpensive, accessible, easy on the body, and provides tons of other health benefits.
 But if you’ve tried to research the number of calories burned walking a mile, you’ve probably found it’s not easy to land on a consensus number.

 So is that after-lunch stroll really helping move the needle toward your fitness goals?

-In short: it can, but how much depends on a few factors.
-Your weight, the terrain, and speed all play a role in calories burned walking.
+In short: It can, but how much depends on a few factors.
+Your weight, the terrain (flat ground vs. an incline), and speed all play a role in calories burned walking.

 Walking faster doesn’t make much difference in the number of calories burned per mile, but it does allow you to log more distance — and therefore, burn more calories — in the same amount of time.